 Benefit Assistance – Disabled / Elderly

-ADRC of Marquette County A one stop shop aimed at providing accurate information on State and Federal Benefits through the Disability and Elderly Benefit Specialist Programs.
+A one stop shop aimed at providing accurate information on State and Federal Benefits through the Disability and Elder Benefit Specialist Programs.

-• Elderly Benefit Specialist (EBS): The Elder Benefit Specialist (EBS) assists persons 60 and older.
+• Elder Benefit Specialist (EBS): The Elder Benefit Specialist (EBS) assists persons 60 and older.
 The EBS can counsel persons about public and private benefits and help them apply for benefits.
 The EBS can sometimes assist people who have been denied a benefit that they think they are entitled to receive.
 An EBS can connect people to needed resources and can often advocate on a person’s behalf.
-Benefit specialists can help with a variety of programs and issues, including: Medicare, Medical Assistance, SeniorCare, Extra help with Prescription Drug Costs, Food Share, SSI, Social Security, Landlord/Tenant/Evictions, Medical Debt Remediation, etc.
+Benefit specialists can help with a variety of programs and issues, including: Medicare, Medical Assistance, SeniorCare, Extra help with Prescription Drug Costs, Food Share, SSI, Social Security, Landlord/Tenant/Evictions, Medical Debt Remediation, etc. https://www.dhs.wisconsin.gov/benefit-specialists/ebs.htm

 (855) 440-2372

-ADRC@co.marquette.wi.us
+Email: ADRC@marquettecountywi.gov

 www.adrcmarquette.org

-Additional Resources
+Additional Resources:

-Options for Independent Living, Inc.: Empowers people with disabilities to lead independent and productive lives.
+Options for Independent Living Inc: Empowers people with disabilities to lead independent and productive lives.
 Services include: Advocacy, independent living skills, information and referrals, education, and technology, peer support, Work Incentives Benefits Counseling, Assistive technology, HOME loan program, Medicaid personal care program, Accessibility assessments, Equipment loan program, Wisloan/ Telework Alzheimer’s/Dementia Services, ADA Consultation Services, and 504 Public housing assessments.
 Mon – Fri, 8 – 4:30

-555 Country Club Rd.
+555 Country Club Rd

 Green Bay, WI 54313